felixwittwer/archlinux_on_asus_zenbook_duo_UX481FL/arch_installation/README.md

 <br>

 > [!NOTE]
-> You can run `ip addr show` to check weather there was a IP address assigned.
+> You can run `ip addr show` to check whether there was a IP address assigned.
 Your IP will show up in the wlan0 section.
 >``` shell
 >ip addr show
 >```